Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 wiped out by war in the 1700's, and the survivors had to move to Kansas and Oklahoma.
 The Peoria Tribe of Oklahoma is made

-up of original Illinois Indians.
+up of Illinois Indians.

 How is the Illini Indian nation organized?